itskdhere/Windows-Spotlight-Image-Saver/README.md

 # Windows Spotlight Image Saver v1.2.0
 Save **Windows Spotlight** Images easily with this Command Line (CLI) Program.
 ## How to Download & Install ?

 - **Download:**
-  Goto *GitHub Releases* and Download the Latest Version.
-[Click Here](https://github.com/itskdhere/Windows-Spotlight-Image-Saver)
+  Goto *GitHub Releases* and Download the Latest Version of `WindowsSpotlightImageSaver.zip` **OR** [Click Here (Direct Link)](https://github.com/itskdhere/Windows-Spotlight-Image-Saver/releases/download/Release/WindowsSpotlightImageSaver.zip)

 - **Installation :**
-  Unzip/Decompress the Downloaded `.zip` File.
+  Unzip/Decompress the Downloaded File `WindowsSpotlightImageSaver.zip` .
+The Batch File `WindowsSpotlightImageSaver.bat` is the main program.
+Then you can Create a Shortcut of the Batch File Manually if you want.
 That's it.
-The Batch File `WindowsSpotlightImageSaver.bat` is the main program.
-Then you can Create a Shortcut of the Batch File Manually.

 ## How To Use ?
 ### **Using For The First Time:**
 1. Double Click on the `WindowsSpotlightImageSaver.bat` file to Run the program.